decentraland/old-documentation/_posts/getting-started/2018-01-03-create-scene.md

 To edit scenes, we recommend using a source code editor like [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).
 An editor like this helps you create scenes a lot faster and with less errors, as it marks syntax errors, autocompletes while you write and even shows you smart suggestions that depend on the context that you're in.
 With Visual Studio Code you can even click on an object to see the full definition of its class.

-- You create the logic of your scene by editing the _Scene.tsx_ file.
+- You create the logic of your scene by editing the _game.ts_ file.
 - You define scene properties, like the parcels it covers or owner information, in the _scene.json_ file.

-See the [development guide]({{ site.baseurl }}{% post_url /development-guide/2018-01-21-scene-content %}) for simple instructions about adding content to your scene.
+See the _Development guide_ section for simple instructions about adding content to your scene.

 ## Publish your scene